microsoft/ALAppExtensions/Modules/System/Extension Management/README.md

 ## Extension Deployment Status (Page 2508)

- Displays a brief of the deployment status for the extensions that were deployed or scheduled for deployment.
+ Displays the deployment status for extensions that are deployed or are scheduled for deployment.

 ## Extension Details (Page 2501)

- Displays details about the selected extension but also exposes functionality that allows installing and uninstalling it.
+ Displays details about the selected extension, and offers features for installing and uninstalling it.

 ## Extension Details Part (Page 2504)

- Displays the details of the extension.
+ Displays information about the extension.

 ## Extension Installation (Page 2503)

- Initiates installation of the extension.
+ Installs the selected extension.